 Background: I was born and raised in Portland, Oregon, graduating from Portland State University and Lewis and Clark – Northwestern School of Law.
 Rain doesn’t bother me (too much) and I still think the only “pro” sports team in town is the Trail Blazers! [congrats, Thorns: NWSL 2017 champions; and Timbers: MLS 2015 champions and 2018 runner-ups].
 I opened my law office in 1978 and have been in solo practice ever since.
 Over the years, my family practice has grown by word-of-mouth and referrals from colleagues and satisfied clients.

-After Hours: Most of my leisure time is spent aboard my 80’s-era racing sailboat on the mighty Columbia River (some people call it “The Ditch”), but my two young granddaughters also demand their share of “Grandpa Randy’s” time.
+After Hours: I am transitioning to life on the road with my Escape travel trailer.
+For several years, my leisure time was spent aboard my 80’s-era racing sailboat on the mighty Columbia River.
+At this point, my three young granddaughters also demand their share of “Grandpa Randy’s” time.
 When my sons were young, I was a Scoutmaster for nearly 20 years (and a good ol’ Eagle, too!).
 I was also a soccer referee (US Soccer, adult, youth and high school [NFHS]), plus a USSF referee instructor for about as long.

 Attorney at Law